Editor’s Note: This blog is part of our blog series exploring insights from our ongoing workplace research.

 The creative process requires both time and access to physical spaces to ideate, bounce ideas off colleagues, incubate, collaborate, experiment, and refine new ideas that bring value to a company.
 Innovators have easier access to space for critical work activities like focused concentration, informal and confidential conversations, and video conferences.
 Ideas don’t always happen according to an Outlook calendar — ideation requires autonomy and inspiration.
 The most innovative were almost three times more likely to say it’s easy to find space at the office to relax, recharge, or take a break.

 Creativity does not always occur sitting at your desk.
-Innovators have a wide array of spaces to choose from to work at the office.
+Innovators have a wide array of spaces to choose from at the office.
 Innovators are approximately three times more likely to have spaces for individual work such as quiet zones, alternate individual workspaces, and focus rooms; spaces for group work, such as innovation hubs; and spaces to rest/restore, such as game rooms and rest/nap spaces.

 Innovators Say They Need to Spend More Time in the Office